 Located in the heart of London, PGCE courses at King’s are rated Outstanding by Ofsted with excellent tutors on hand to support you through your training.
 In the last research assessment exercise, the department was rated second in the UK (REF, 2014).
 You will have the opportunity to work with experienced tutors who are actively engaged in research in their subject and in pedagogy more widely.
-100% of 2019 graduates who sought teaching posts were employed within 6 months of qualifying.
-In our 2020 student survey, 100% of trainees rated the quality of their training as very good or good.

 The PGCE RE course offers opportunities to investigate the different religious and non-religious worldviews that are taught in schools, but we still assume that you will come onto the course with significant subject knowledge.
 This is why we require degree level evidence of such knowledge.

 The course is designed to train you to become a skilful and reflective classroom practitioner.
 To this end we focus equipping you to meet the professional standards required to attain Qualified Teacher Status and these provide the framework for the course.
 There are two strands to our course: one focuses on RE subject-specific work, the other encompasses an exploration of generic issues related to professional practice and educational policy.

 The RE strand is met through subject-specific sessions, in which we explore, debate, and clarify the aims in religious education.
 We focus on how to translate these aims into effective classroom practice, exploring practically how to devise lesson plans, how to choose or create engaging and appropriate resources, and how to ensure that our planning is shaped by an accurate and responsive understanding of the nature and needs of our pupils.
 In this way we seek to enable our pupils to become religiously literate.